Barcelona, Spain

 There are other options, these are just examples.
 Actually, if you walk 10 mins in the direction of the Collblanc subway station, just beyond that, the number of options for restaurants, etc. increases greatly.
 The area turns from residential to more commercial, with stores lined on both sides of the main street.
 And of course if you catch the subway (about 3 blocks from the apartment), you can access many other areas.
 The center of the city, where we will have class, has all kinds of options.

-22- What is the dominant religion in Spain?
+21- What is the dominant religion in Spain?

 Spain is a Catholic country, and many things are closed on Sundays or have restricted hours.
 This is true of the residential area where we will be staying.
 Just wanted to mention that in case you arrive on a Sunday.

-23- What is the “siesta”?
+22- What is the “siesta”?

 The siesta is a period of the day, right after lunch, that people take to go home and sleep.
 As a consequence, in places that practice la siesta, commerce stops for a few hours in the middle of the day, and the streets become quite empty.
 Find more information here.

-24- What is the procedure for UH students to register the credits of this course?
+23- What is the procedure for UH students to register the credits of this course?

 For undergraduates, you want to be sure that the credits for this program show up correctly in your STAR report.
 Study abroad courses often show up in STAR as ‘not in plan’ when they should, in fact, appear as ‘in plan.’
 Be sure to check your degree program sheet to see if/where the courses for this study abroad program fit into your degree plan.
-These courses count as “DS” credits with the “W” (or writing-intensive) designations.
+These courses count as “DS” credits with the “W” (writing-intensive) and “E” (ethics) focus designations.
 See this webpage for links to all program sheets for all majors across UH Manoa.
 If the credits for this program show up incorrectly in your STAR report as ‘not in plan, you should contact your academic advisor.
 They have the power to change the designation in the STAR system

-25- What is the procedure for NON UH students to register the credits of this course?
+24- What is the procedure for NON UH students to register the credits of this course?

-29- Can students have Amazon packages delivered to the student housing address?
+26- Can students have Amazon packages delivered to the student housing address?

 Yes, it is possible, once the students are lodged in the residence.
-Before students’ arrive, the residence will not accept any deliveries.
+Before students arrive, the residence will not accept any deliveries.
 The delivery address is:

 Residencia Nodis Barcelona Carrer de Rafael Campalans, 15, 08903 L’Hospitalet de Llobregat, Barcelona